 Composite and low-grade plastic woods are some of the most popular decking materials on the market.
 Most products are made from polyethylene or polyvinyl chloride, coming in a wide range of colours.
 Composite is great in that it is very weather and stain-resistant.
 Also, it will not warp, split or rot in even the harshest of conditions.
 Composite is typically less expensive than plastic lumber, however, prices will vary depending on style and brand.

 This material's advantage over wood includes its low maintenance and upkeep, as well as the fact that it will not require sanding, refinishing or staining.
 However, mould and mildew can still grow in these materials, and some composites can eventually show signs of decay.
 So be aware, wood lasts much longer!

 Most aluminum planks have interlocking edges, creating a gap-free and water-tight balcony that is easy to install for any homeowner.
-Also surprisingly, aluminum surfaces stay cooler in summer months than most other materials, as aluminum contains heat-dissipation properties.
-The downside of this material is it’s cost, weighing in as one of the most expensive materials of the bunch!
+Also, aluminum surfaces stay cooler in summer months than most other materials, as aluminum contains heat-dissipation properties.
+The downside of this material is its cost, weighing in as one of the most expensive materials of the bunch!

-RenoQuotes.com can help you get quotes for your balcony floor renovation project.
-If you submit your project to us, we’ll put you in contact with 3 qualified professionals.
-Fill in the form on our homepage (it only takes a few minutes), and you will receive quotes from trusted professionals.
+RenoQuotes.com can help you get quotes for your deck and balcony project.
+If you submit your project to us, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor